kcp-dev/kcp/README.md

 Any other resources, including standard Kubernetes resources like [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)s and the rest, can be added as CRDs and be replicated onto one or more Kubernetes clusters.

+The upper layer of `kcp` is a transparent multi-cluster workload service.
+This service keeps track of backend "physical clusters" and syncs API resources defined in `kcp` to those physical clusters.

 ## Why would I want that?

 Kubernetes is mainly known as a container orchestration platform today, but we believe it can be even more.

-With the power of CRDs, Kubernetes provides a flexible platform for declarative APIs of _all types_, and the reconciliation pattern common to Kubernetes controllers is a powerful tool in building robust, expressive systems.
+Kubernetes itself can be seen as having two layers: (1) an extensible API service, and (2) a control plane built using that API service to keep track of worker nodes and manage containerized workloads on those worker nodes.
+The API service of Kubernetes is extensible through two mechanisms: (i) aggregation of custom external apiservers (which _may_ be built in the same style as the `kube-apiserver` by building on [k/apiserver](github.com/kubernetes/apiserver)) and (ii) addition of CRDs.  `kcp` focuses on CRDs.
+With its extensible API service, Kubernetes provides a flexible platform for declarative APIs of _all types_ --- and the reconciliation pattern common to Kubernetes controllers is a powerful tool in building robust, expressive systems.

 At the same time, a diverse and creative community of tools and services has sprung up around Kubernetes APIs.